Sitefinity/Telerik.Sitefinity.Samples.IntegrationTests/SitefinityWebApp/ResourcePackages/Bootstrap/README.md

 ...
 ```
 When you run grunt all scss files imported in `assets/src/project/sass/main.scss` will be processed and output in `assets/dist/css/main.css`
-If you don't want to include Sitefinity or Bootstrap css or you want to use another Bootstrap version change the import rule `@import "../../sitefinity/sass/sitefinity.bootstrap.scss";` in `assets/src/project/sass/main.scss`.
+If you don't want to include Sitefinity or Bootstrap css or you want to use another Bootstrap version change the import rule `@import "../../sitefinity/sass/sitefinity.scss";` or `@import "../../../../node_modules/bootstrap-sass/assets/stylesheets/bootstrap.scss";` in `assets/src/project/sass/main.scss`.
 ### Images
 Place all images in `assets/src/project/images`.
 After grunt is run all images from this folder will be compressed and moved to `assets/dist/images`.